crutcher/tapestry-legacy/README.md

 ### Defining an index space over Linear

-Combining these observations over the operations in Linear, we can invent an *index* space which corresponds to the functional dependiences of the result cells, and maps to slices of the input and output operations:
+Combining these observations over the operations in Linear, we can invent an *index* space which corresponds to the functional dependencies of the result cells, and maps to slices of the input and output operations:

 ![linear.index1](media/graphs/linear.index1.dot.png)